JWLorenzo/COS_470_Homework_5/README.md

 ## Write-Up

-I have several methods for generating and dividing the data sets.
-I have arguments that allow the data set to be divided by years, a flat percent of the dataset, and a percent of schools.
+I have implemented several methods for generating and partitioning the dataset.
+The arguments in my code allow the dataset to be divided in different ways: by specific years, a fixed percentage of the dataset, and a percentage of schools.
+This flexibility enables the creation of various training and testing sets, which could be useful for different experimental setups.

-I assume there are some improvements that can be made to my architecture, but I tried out 5 linear layers where it went 12 -> 17, 17 -> 17, 17 -> 8, 8 -> 2, 2 -> 1.
-I used the ReLU activation function since the only other type I thought could be viable was the leaky_ReLU.
+Regarding the model architecture, I used five linear layers in my network with the following configuration: 12 → 17 → 17 → 8 → 2 → 1.
+I selected the ReLU activation function as it is widely used in such regression tasks.
+While I considered using Leaky ReLU as an alternative, I opted to stick with ReLU for simplicity and familiarity, as it is effective for many tasks.

-For my hyperparameters, I ended up with a batch size of 17, 100 epochs, and a learning rate of .00001.
-After talking to my peers, it seems the data set is quite resilient to modification, so it didn't do a lot to change the r^2 value as the attached graphs show that it flattens out (Figure_1_MSE.png, Figure_2_R2.png, Figure_3_Loss.png).
+For hyperparameters, I selected a batch size of 17, 100 epochs, and a learning rate of 0.00001.
+After discussing with my peers, it became clear that the dataset is fairly resilient to small changes, and adjusting the hyperparameters didn’t result in significant changes in the R² value.
+This is reflected in the graphs, which show that the R² values stabilize after 40 epochs (see Figures 1, 2, and 3 for MSE, R², and Loss, respectively).
+These graphs indicate that the model achieves a certain point of convergence, where further changes to the parameters did not improve performance significantly.

-Overall, the assignment was quite enjoyable.
-It took some time to get the network set up properly, but once it was set up, it was smooth sailing.

-I thought that it was quite interesting how the MSE and Loss both follow identical graphs, and then the R^2 follows the same graph but flipped.
+Overall, I found the assignment quite enjoyable.
+It took some time to properly set up the network and get everything working smoothly, but once that was done, training and evaluation proceeded without many issues.
+The most interesting part of the process was observing how the MSE and Loss follow identical trends in the graphs, with R² following the opposite trend.
+This is expected in regression tasks, as the MSE reflects the error magnitude, while R² measures the proportion of variance explained by the model.

 ## Howto
 ### Quickstart Commands: